kristopolous/DRR/indycast.net/md/about.md

 ### There is no app.
 Repeat: there is no app.

 This has been one of the hardest sales to people.
-This is intentionally designed this to fit within the out-of-the-box capabilities of most consumer hardware.
+This is intentionally designed to fit within the out-of-the-box capabilities of most consumer hardware.
 Explaining this to people has been an uphill battle.

 People have become accustomed to having to download the app, register for the service, click on a confirmation email ... but this is just a website that works with your device; there should be no perceived risk.